Brain-Train-Consultancy-services-LLP/collaboration-board/README.md

 All repositories under this organization are open for review by external recruiters and hiring organizations.
 Brain Train does not restrict hiring or outreach.

+Teams are expected to work collaboratively over a 6–8 week period.
+Brain Train may observe and evaluate individual contributions within teams during this period.
+Evaluation does not imply hiring or stipend commitment.